-5.1.1 Suspended Particulate Matter
+Suspended Particulate Matter

 Airborne contaminants that can be inhaled directly into the lungs can be classified on the basis of their physical properties as gases, vapours or particulate matter.
 In common usage, the terms "dust" and "particulates" are often used interchangeably.
-The health effects of particulate matter are strongly influenced by the size of the airborne particles.
-Smaller particles can penetrate further into the respiratory tract, with the smallest particles having a greater impact on human health as they penetrate to the gas exchange areas of the lungs.
-Larger particles primarily cause nuisance associated with coarse particles settling on surfaces.
+The term "particulate matter" refers to a category of airborne particles, typically less than 30 microns (μ m) in diameter and ranging down to 0.1 μ m and is termed total suspended particulate (TSP).